Featured Entries

 Impact of Arthritis on Farming

-This pdf article features a brief story of a farmer’s participation in and benefits from the Breaking New Ground Program.
-It also contains a few resources for making resources accessible to farmers with disabilities.
+This article features an inspirational story of a farmer’s participation in and benefits from the Breaking New Ground Program.
+It also contains a few resources and assistive technologies for farmers with disabilities.

 Purdue Agricultures Magazine